threedle/LoopDraw/README.md

 #### **Datasets**

 The datasets featured in the experiments in the paper can be downloaded [from this Drive folder](https://drive.google.com/drive/folders/1ClVknlE3xf24X3T-2Nt8dVHfQ3XGdpQu?usp=share_link).
-Each `.tgz` file contains at its top level a `train` and (for the sofas set) a `test` directory.
+Each `.tgz` file contains at its top level a `train` and a `test` directory.

 Given a `datasets/` directory, extract as follows.
 For example, after downloading `shapenet-sofas.tgz`:
 ```